ckuang/survey-app/README.md

 ## Instructions
-Here are some steps to help you approach the project.
+Here are some high-level steps to help you approach the project.
 * 1) Set up the Express server with all the routes.
   - `/server.js`
   - `/routes/api.js`